fingerfen/root/README.md

-# root
+# root_samtools
-Root package for the installation of CNVnator
+Root 6.16 and Samtools v1.9 package for the installation of CNVnator